bayanmhmd/Node-npm-and-Express/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->
-Submission Instructions
-Complete your Feature Tasks for the lab
-Create a PR back to the master branch of your repository, and merge it cleanly.
-On Canvas, submit a link to your PR.
-Add a comment in your Canvas assignment which includes the following:
-A link to the deployed version of your latest code.
-A link to your public Trello board.
-A question within the context of today’s lab assignment An observation about the lab assignment, or related ‘Ah-hah!’ moment How long you spent working on this assignment
-© Code Fellows 2019